RuiFilipeCampos/MontyCarlo/README.md

 ## Instalation

-It is now possible to install an unstested version of MontyCarlo (0.0.34).
-The instalation consists in two simple steps.
+It is now possible to install an untested version of MontyCarlo (0.0.34).
+The instalation consists in two simple steps:

 ```
 pip install MontyCarlo
 ```

-Which should take a while.
-The second step consists in just doing a first import:
+and

 ```python
 import MontyCarlo